Superman: Tower of Power: Six Flags Over Texas

 Superman Tower of Power at Six Flags Over Texas in Arlington, Texas was added to the Tower section of the park in 2003.
 With a structural height of 325 ft, it was the tallest ride in the park until the opening of the Texas Sky Screamer.
 Superman Tower of Power is also the tallest ride to use both space shot and turbo drop pneumatic (air powered) sequences in the United States, as well as the second highest of its kind in the world, with the tallest being La Venganza Del Enigma at Parque Warner Madrid which is structurally at a height of 377 ft.

 It features three towers: blue, red, and yellow positioned so that ride resembles a tripod like structure.
-Riders are seated facing outwards and are strapped using air-locked shoulder restraints and a safety belt that attaches the restraint to the seat.
+Riders sit facing outward and are strapped using air-locked shoulder restraints and a safety belt that attaches the restraint to the seat.
 The ride begins with the weigh process.
 During this time the cart is raised and lowered as the ride's computer determines the amount of air pressure to use for the ride cycle.
 Once completed, there is a brief pause and the riders are then launched up the tower (Space Shot) then slow just before reaching the top.
 This is the first feeling of weightlessness that the riders experience.
 The cart briskly falls halfway down the tower then brought back up to the top to complete the Turbo Drop portion of the ride.
 Once at the top the cart locks into the brakes and is held there giving the riders just enough time to view both the Dallas and Fort Worth skylines.
 The cart is then released from the brakes, and the riders are dropped giving them the second and final experience of weightlessness.
 The riders are then bounced halfway up the tower and dropped again until they are slowly brought back down to be unloaded.

 At night, the ride is illuminated by various lights that change color and can be seen for miles.